|LW.12261 / LW.12262

 Students who are interested in applyingshould submit the standard application, resume and transcript online via CAMS.
 Applicants should submit as lengthy a response to Question 4 of the standard application as they feel necessary and should ignore the 300 word limit.
 If you have any questions regarding the application process, please contact Mr. Ray Ivey at 212-998-6474 or via email.
 Applicants will be contacted by Mr. Ivey during the clinic application period with instructions concerning a face-to-face meeting with Professor Burns required to complete the application process.

 Advanced Reproductive Justice Clinic – Spring Semester

 Students who have completed the Reproductive Justice Clinic are eligible to take the Advanced Clinic in the spring.
-This will involve a 2-credit seminar and an option of 1-3 fieldwork credits.
+This will involve a 2-credit seminar and 3 fieldwork credits.
 Students applying to the Reproductive Justice Clinic who are interested in a year-long experience are strongly urged to state this in their initial application to the clinic so their commitment to and interest in year-long work can be considered and accommodated in the admission process.
 Students who previously took the clinic do qualify for the Advanced Clinic and should submit an application to the Clinic stating that their interest is in the Advanced Clinic.